-- Existing animal management operations were reviewed including existing procedures, local laws and orders. - The strategic content was reviewed including plans and strategies that might be relevant to animal management. - A Community Survey was conducted via the Shape Monash portal during May 2021.
-This survey sought community input on a range of issues, including access to open spaces, animal registration and nuisance cats. - 177 residents provided feedback, submitting 186 responses. - Results of this survey across all subject matter showed the following areas were cause for most concern to residents:- - Education to be provided in a number of languages (this to be provided in hard copy and online; - Requests for fenced 'off leash' areas to separate smaller and larger dogs; - Education around dog faeces (including enforcement & more availability of dog poo bags); - Encouraging animal adoption; - \circ $\;$ Nuisance animals both dogs barking and cats trespassing. - The final plan will be the subject of a Gender Impact Assessment which has already commenced.
-This has revealed the growing understanding of the link between animal abuse and family violence.
-Therefore the plan includes authorised officers receiving training on prevention of family violence and responding to disclosures.
+- R Existing animal management operations were reviewed including existing procedures, local laws and orders. - The strategic content was reviewed including plans and strategies that might be relevant to animal management. - A Community Survey was conducted via the Shape Monash portal during May 2021.
+This survey sought community input on a range of issues, including access to open spaces, animal registration and nuisance cats. - 7 177 residents provided feedback, submitting 186 responses.

+- Results of this survey across all subject matter showed the following areas caused the most concern for residents: - > Education to be provided in a number of languages (in hard copy and online) - > Requests for fenced 'off leash' areas to separate smaller and larger dogs - > Education around dog faeces (including enforcement and more availability of dog poo bags) - Encouraging animal adoption - Nuisance animals both dogs barking and cats trespassing - > The plan includes authorised officers receiving training on prevention of family violence and responding to disclosures. - A Gender Impact Assessment was conducted which identified a growing understanding of the link between animal abuse and family violence.
+It also found that different genders experience animal ownership differently.
+Acknowledging the need to better understand the impacts on gender this plan includes a more detailed assessment to be completed in the second year of the plan